ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/obstructed_labor.rst

       - vesicovaginal fistula

         DW: 0.342 (0.227–0.478)
-      - Obstetric fistula is defined as an abnormal opening between the vagina and the bladder or rectum with involuntary escape of urine, flatus, and/or faeces following childbirth.
+      - Vesicovaginal  fistula is defined as an abnormal opening between the vagina and the bladder with involuntary escape of urine following childbirth.
 The non-fatal burden of fistulas is included in the non-fatal burden of obstructed labour in reporting, but estimation is described in a separate appendix section on “Fistula – impairment.”

 Restrictions
 ++++++++++++